 - → Include this definition if there is more than one covenant holder. - → The consumer price index provides a benchmark for calculating increases in the rent charge and fees to account for inflation. - → This sort of definition is useful if subdivision development is anticipated.
-The covenant would include provisions requiring the landowner to have a plan that sets out proposed developments in detail and demonstrates that
+The covenant would include provisions requiring the landowner to have a plan that sets out proposed developments in detail and demonstrates that impacts on the covenant amenities have been assessed and minimized.
+The plan could also provide for compensation, perhaps by conservation elsewhere on the property.
+The plan would require approval by the covenant holder before development could occur. - → This sort of definition might apply if the covenanted area is to be a working landscape covenant rather than simply protected; in this example covenant, ecologically-sensitive

-- pathways) of the Covenant Area by the Owner, and which takes into consideration the impact that the proposed alterations may have on the vegetation, soils, drainage, wildlife and other Amenities, and identifies all remedial actions that the Owner will take to lessen or eliminate any impacts identified; - (m) "Ecosystem-based Forestry" means forest practices undertaken in accordance with the Forest Stewardship Council Regional Certification Standards for British Columbia; - (n) "Land" means the parcel of land legally described as [insert legal description of the land]; - (o) "Management Plan" means the management plan for the Land created in accordance with section 5.1; - (p) "Natural State" is defined as the historic range of variability in natural ecosystem conditions in the last 2,000 years prior to the influence of European settlers, such as seral stage distribution, patch size distribution, stand structure and disturbance regimes (i.e., frequency, intensity, spatial extent and heterogeneity of disturbances) and includes elements resulting from First Nations' prehistoric management systems (e.g., burning) as an integral element;
+- (n) "Land" means the parcel of land legally described as [insert legal description of the land];

+- (o) "Management Plan" means the management plan for the Land created in accordance with section 5.1;

+- (p) "Natural State" is defined as the historic range of variability in natural ecosystem conditions in the last 2,000 years prior to the influence of European settlers, such as seral stage distribution, patch size distribution, stand structure and disturbance regimes (i.e., frequency, intensity, spatial extent and heterogeneity of disturbances) and includes elements resulting from First Nations' prehistoric management systems (e.g., burning) as an integral element;

+- (q) "Notice of Enforcement" means a notice of enforcement given under section 11.1;

+- (r) "Owner" means [name and address of the current owner of the Land] and includes any Successor of the Owner;

+- (s) "Plan" means the Reference Plan

+[describe plan] certified correct by

+[name of surveyor], B.C.L.S., dated

+[date of Plan], and deposited in the

+Land Title Register

+under number VIP, a

+reduced copy of which is